Kruiser8/Kruiz-Control/README.md

 ```

 ### fileTriggers.txt and the triggers folder
-When you need actions to be run one-after-another, create a file in the _triggers_ folder and add the name of the folder to _fileTriggers.txt_.
+When you need actions to be run one-after-another, create a file in the _triggers_ folder and add the name of the file to _fileTriggers.txt_.

 As an example, here's a setup to make sure multiple scene changes don't happen simultaneously.